 1.)
 Find three different ways (like San Diego’s Get it Done app) to report needed sidewalk or other public works safety issues in your town or city,

 3.)
 Write a book, story, blog post or tweet that uses those findings, and then, please tell us about it!
 If you write a book, once it is published please consider donating a copy to your local public library.

-Dear Readers, any additional ideas toward learning, especially multiple #LanguageLearning as part of on-going education and empathy-building, to #EndPoverty, #EndHomelessness, #EndMoneyBail & achieve freedom for All HumanKind?
+Dear Readers, ideas on learning, especially multiple #LanguageLearning, on-going education and empathy-building, to #EndPoverty, #EndHomelessness, #EndMoneyBail & achieve freedom for All HumanKind?

 Support our key #PublicDomainInfrastructure & #StopSmoking for CCOVID-19: